 - However, individuals in high tax brackets will typically receive more after-tax interest from municipals bonds.

 - Clean out your closets and donate toys, furniture, clothes, etc. to a charity before year-end.

 - Life changing events.
-Marriage, divorce, a new baby, or having a children becoming a nondependent will affect the amount owed in taxes.
-Other events could include changing jobs, retiring, or a death of a spouse.
+Marriage, divorce, a new baby, or having a child becoming a nondependent will affect the amount owed in taxes.
+Other events could include changing jobs, retiring, or the death of a spouse.
 You will want to plan accordingly.

 - Make gifts to family members to take advantage of the gift tax exclusion per person.

 - Setup up a self-employment retirement plan.
 If you are self-employed, consider setting up your own retirement account.
 There are several self-employed retirement plan options that will allow you to contribute and defer a large amount of your income.

 - Home office deduction.
 If you use a portion of your home to run your business, you are allowed to deduction a portion of your home rent, utilities, HOA fees, insurance, and repairs.
 Make sure to dedicate a portion of your home solely for business purposes.